 Mode of Assessment:

-Students will sit two final written papers at the end of Year 11 of 1 hour 45 minutes each.
-Both papers are equally weighted at 50%:
+Students will sit two final written papers (1 hour 45 minutes) at the end of Year 11.
+Both papers are equally weighted at 50%, 40 marks each:

 The papers have a range of assessment of multiple choice answers, source based answers and extended answers.